derekkraan/opentelemetry_honeycomb_sampler/README.md

 <!-- MDOC !-->

-Sample with Honeycomb!
+Sampling for Honeycomb comes with some additional challenges.
+This library helps you sample with Honeycomb and takes care of all the messy details.

+- Honeycomb's `SampleRate` has its own format (1/SampleRate are sampled, where SampleRate is an integer > 0).
+See below for an example.
+- Honeycomb multiplies your spans by `SampleRate` to arrive at an estimate of the total number (sampled and unsampled) of spans.
+- Honeycomb expects `SampleRate` to be set on child spans as well as parent spans.
+If you don't take care of this detail, then your child spans won't be multiplied by `SampleRate` and will therefore be underrepresented in your Honeycomb searches / dashboards.

 This package provides a handy interface for sampling which is similar to how stock otel samplers work, but with all the messy details abstracted away.
 Simply pattern match on spans and set a sample rate.

-This package also makes sure that SampleRate is set on the spans as required by Honeycomb.
-Honeycomb multiplies your span counts by this SampleRate to arrive at a reasonable estimate of the true number of spans.
-This is also being set on child spans, so those will also be estimated properly by Honeycomb (unlike, I believe, in many other HC samplers).

 ## Getting started